 BulkSupplements has to be in contention for top BCAA supplement on the market.

-It’s considered one of the purest and dependable BCAA powders available.
+It’s considered one of the purest and dependable BCAA powders available, and my experience shows that it seems to kick in very quickly.

 The powder is very fine and mixes well with whatever liquid you have in mind.
 It comes in a couple of different flavors or with no flavor.